James Petrillo: In popular culture

+On the November 12, 1950 radio broadcast of the NBC variety program The Big Show, Groucho Marx, hosting a parody of his game show You Bet Your Life, makes a joke about bandleader "Abe Lyman of Illinois" becoming president; Composer and bandleader Meredith Willson replies, "That must have been before Petrillo."; Groucho then quips, "Everything has been before Petrillo!"

 Slim Gaillard's 1951 song "Federation Blues" (which is entirely about the musician's union) begins: "You may play an instrument and think that you're a killer / But you still ain't get nowhere till you see J.C.
 Petrilla."

-In the 1952 Hope/Crosby film, Road to Bali, Hope shows Crosby an instrument he's been using in his snake-charmer act.
+In the 1952 film Road to Bali, Bob Hope shows Bing Crosby an instrument he's been using in his snake-charmer act.
 He quips, "Hey, I've been playing this flute all night.
 Have to clear it with Petrillo."
 There is a similar reference in the Hope picture My Favorite Brunette.

 In the musical Sugar, two musicians witness the St. Valentine's Day Massacre.
 The gangsters are issued instructions to search for them in the song "Tear the Town Apart", which ends with "I'll call Petrillo".

 Over the closing credits of many music and variety television shows in the 1950s, the announcer would read "All musicians on this program are members of the American Federation of Musicians, James C. Petrillo, President," or words to that effect.

 The Petrillo Bandshell, in Chicago's Grant Park, is named after James Petrillo.

 In the Lord Buckley riff "The Hip Gahn", there is a reference to "the Indian Petrillo" when the Indian people are planning a big musical party for Gandhi after independence is achieved.